-Hecla acquired the Montanore project in September 2016 with the acquisition of Mines Management Inc. The Montanore project is located approximately five miles northeast of Noxon, Sanders County, Montana (about 50 miles north of the Lucky Friday mine in Idaho).
+Hecla acquired the Montanore project in September 2016 with the acquisition of Mines Management Inc. The Montanore project is located approximately 23 miles south of Libby, Lincoln County, Montana (about 50 miles north of the Lucky Friday mine in Idaho).

 Geologically, the deposit is categorized as a stratabound sediment-hosted silver-copper deposit, and is one of three major deposits in the area, including the Troy Mine and Rock Creek deposit.

-Information with respect to Measured, Indicated and Inferred Mineral Resources is set forth below.
+Information with respect to Inferred Mineral Resources is set forth below.

 |(000)||(oz/ton)||(oz/ton)||(%)||(%)||(%)||(000 oz)||(000 oz)||(Tons)||(Tons)||(Tons)|